VolodymyrMar/test_evo_app/readme.md

 ##   Run guide
-1.Run app.py to launch the service.
+1. Run app.py to launch the service.
-2.In terminal  run the command:
+2. In terminal  run the command:
   - from app import db
   - db.create_all()